We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 For best results, hold stretches for at least 30 seconds, and release the stretch slowly to reduce your risk for injury

 Aerobic exercise may help to relieve muscle knots.
 If the knots are in your shoulders or neck, do jumping jacks, swimming, and any other arm movements that work the muscles in your shoulders and neck.
 This stretches the muscles and increases their blood supply.
-Increased blood supply helps filters out toxins.
+Increased blood supply helps repair damaged tissue.

 Hot and cold therapy

 Using a combination of heat and cold can help to relieve pain and inflammation due to muscle knots.

 Cold helps to constrict the blood vessel, which reduces swelling.
 To apply cold, use a cold compress for 10 minutes, and then remove it for at least 15 minutes.
 You can repeat this until you begin to find relief.